Wagging Tongue: Background

-It is the fourth track that Dave Gahan and Martin Gore collaborated on together (along with "Oh Well", "Long Time Lie" and "You Move"), and the first to be released as a single.
+"Wagging Tongue" is the fourth Depeche Mode track that Dave Gahan and Martin Gore collaborated on together (along with "Oh Well", "Long Time Lie" and "You Move"), and the first to be released as a single.

 Of the song, Gahan stated: "Martin will take one of my songs, for instance, let's say 'Wagging Tongue', which is on this record.
 I sent my little demo to Martin of me hamfistedly trying to play the guitar, and get the song out and find the chords and all that.
 And then Martin sends it back with these beautiful Kraftwerk-esque chords and arpeggiated synths and stuff, and I'm like, 'Oh, okay...'
 But that then takes me to another place, you see, because that changes the perception again."

 "It's the first song from both of us that ever made it onto a record.
 I could sense early on that we really hit the mark with this one."
 Gore elaborated: "The melody is excellent, and the entire song has something intoxicating.
 It's positive, it's pop, but it's not too much pop."